Fires in Edo: Causes of fires

 During the Edo period, fire was an indispensable element of daily life.
 It was used for cooking and lighting, which in turn gave rise to accidents.
 Arson, due to various motives, was another source of fires.
-The greater frequency of great fires in Edo compared to other cities came from various reasons, which included a dense urban layout housing a large population, existence of an impoverished social class, and Edo's unique meteorological conditions.
+Other reasons for a greater frequency of great fires in Edo compared to other cities included a dense urban layout housing a large population, existence of an impoverished social class, and Edo's unique meteorological conditions.

 Matsunosuke Nishiyama, a scholar who studied Edo's fires, summarized the causes of the fires as: